ericvsmith/dataclasses/README.rst

   item = InventoryItem('hammers', 10.49, 12)
   print(item.total_cost())

-Some additional tools can in dataclass_tools.py, included in the sdist.
+Some additional tools can be found in dataclass_tools.py, included in the sdist.